azhang496/FRAC/README.md

   `./frac <your_file.frac>`

 ##Other Folders:

 1. demo
 Contains our demo presentation

-2. documentation
+2. docs
-Contains our project proposal, LRM, and final report in HTML files
+Contains PDFs of our project proposal, LRM, and final report

 3. images
 Contains .bmp and .gif fractal examples generated in our language